tom-s/clap-detector/README.md

 ```

 If you wish to improve the clap detection you can fiddle with the CLAP_AMPLITUDE_THRESHOLD and CLAP_ENERGY_THRESHOLD values.
 Depending on your microphone these might need to be modified.
-You can also activate cleaning (CLEANING.perform) of the noise for better results.
-In order to do that record a wav file (using your microphone) without talking and then generate the sox profile with the command:
+You can also activate noise cleaning (CLEANING.perform) for better results.
+In order to do that, record a wav file (using your microphone) without talking and then generate the sox profile with the command:

 ```bash
 sox -c 1 SILENCE.WAV -n trim 0 2 noiseprof noise.prof